Royal Belfast Academical Institution: Industry and empire

-A study sample of 96 members of the Belfast's mid-nineteenth-century civic elite—leading figures in trade, industry and the professions—found a plurality, a third, had attended Inst.
+A study sample of 96 members of the Belfast's mid-nineteenth-century civic elite—leading figures in trade, industry and the professions—found a plurality, a third, had attended RBAI.
 The school clearly held "a proud place in Belfast society".

 In industrial Belfast, the path to civic prominence did necessarily lead through further education.
 In the 1860s two boys left the school, age 15, to begin apprenticeships in Belfast's engineering giant, Harland and Wolff.
 William Pirrie rose to become the shipbuilder's chairman, and Alexander Carlisle the yard manager.
 In 1889, they were joined by another Instonian, Thomas Andrews, who became head of the draughting department.
-All the were involved in the design and construction of what in their day were the largest ships afloat, the Oceanic II in 1899, and Olympic in 1911 and its sister ship the Titanic, with which Andrews went down on its lll-fated maiden voyage in 1912.
+All of them were involved in the design and construction of what in their day were the largest ships afloat, the Oceanic II in 1899, and Olympic in 1911 and its sister ship the Titanic, with which Andrews went down on its lll-fated maiden voyage in 1912.

 Beginning in the 1840s, the Indian Civil Service examination (administered in its last years by the Collegiate Department) opened the imperial service to Irish school graduates, both Catholic and Protestant.
 Service in India and in the broader British Empire was a common career path for Instonians over the coming century.
 Having applied to the Indian Civil Service at the end of this era in 1940, Noel Larmour (1934) had the task, and beginning with Burma, of helping wind up the Empire in several of its territories.

 Over 700 old boys of the school served in the various theatres of the World War I. 132 of them died.